GaloisInc/jvm-verifier/doc/japi-tutorial/main/jss-tutorial.md

 The location of the JDK JAR file is platform-dependent.

-*If you're on Windows or Linux*, download the appropriate Java 6 SDK via the web forms at (TODO: check this URL):
+*If you're on Windows or Linux*, download the appropriate Java SE 6 JDK via the web forms at:

     http://www.oracle.com/technetwork/java/javase/downloads/index.html

+The page lists the Java 7 JDK first, which hasn't been thoroughly tested with `jss`.
+For now, the Java 6 JDK is recommended.

-The JDK jar (called `rt.jar`) can be found at:
+Once the JDK is is installed, the main runtime library (called `rt.jar`) can be found at:

     <JDK INSTALLATION ROOT>\jre\lib\rt.jar

 e.g.: `C:\Program Files\Java\jdk1.6.0_22\jre\lib\rt.jar`

-On Linux, the path is as above, rooted at the location where the Java 6 SDK was extracted, and using forward slashes (`/`) to separate path components.
+On Linux, the path is as above, rooted at the location where the Java 6 JDK was extracted, and using forward slashes (`/`) to separate path components.

 *If you're on Mac OS X*, the JDK should already be installed along